 It starts out the same, with a proposal of the rule change and a meeting to discuss the proposal.
 The board must provide notice of the proposed change to all homeowners within a specific time period.
 In California, it is 28 days’ worth.
 Boards also obtain input from homeowners.
 But, there is no vote from the members.

-Can a HOA board change the rules without member approval?
+Can the HOA board change the rules without member approval?
 Typically, the board does not need approval from the members to enact a rule or make a rule change.
 The only vote will come from the board members themselves.
 If the board reaches a majority vote as defined in the bylaws or CC&Rs, then the rule will come to pass.
 The board must then send out a notice following the adoption of the new rule.

 The process for how to change condo rules and regulations remains largely the same.
 As usual, though, it is best to check your governing documents and state laws to avoid potential liability.